 PGA Championship Betting Guide VA

-Now that sports betting is live in Virginia, golf bettors need to know about their different options in the state.
-With the PGA Championship around the corner, it’s important to get a sense of what Virginia sportsbooks have available.
+Now that sports betting is live in Virginia, golf bettors need to know about their options in the state.
+The PGA Championship is an annual favorite, so it’s important to get a sense of what Virginia sportsbooks have available.

-Here in Virginia, you are able to bet on every PGA, LPGA and European Tour event and great international matches such as the Ryder Cup.
-Every PGA golf tournament draws plenty of betting action, but it increases 10-fold for golf’s majors.
+Here in Virginia, you can bet on every PGA, LPGA, and European Tour event and great international matches such as the Ryder Cup.
+Every PGA golf tournament draws plenty of betting action, but it increases tenfold for golf majors.
 Among those, of course, is the PGA Championship.

 We’ll cover the ins and outs of betting on one of the best golf events of the year, from live PGA Championship odds to the bet types you’ll find.
 We’ll also offer some essential beginner golf betting tips.